Timeline of dissident republican activity

 In Belfast, 40 families were moved from their homes after a pipe bomb was thrown at a police station.

-Dissidents were also suspected of being involved in organising rioting in the Craigavon area at the end of the month.
+Dissidents were also suspected of being involved in organising rioting in Craigavon in County Armagh at the end of the month.

 In Cork, cash, drugs and a number of suspected imitation guns were seized during a major operation targeting dissident republican paramilitaries.